-There are so many external factors – media, family and peers, etc. – that together influence the changes we make.
-But ultimately, that desire to change, and to uphold our new practice once the change has taken place, must come from within us.
+There are so many external factors – media, family, peers–that influence the changes we make.
+But ultimately, that desire to change, and to uphold our new practice once the change has taken place, must come from within.

 The success of any motivational interviewing session hinges on the relationship between anyone involved.
-It’s not a class, or a teaching opportunity; rather, each individual learns about the other, through a partnership that sees everyone involved work toward a better version of themselves.
-Rather than position the client as somehow beneath the medical health professional, motivational interviewing really emphasizes a readiness for change, and the steps required to make those changes permanent.
+It’s not a class or a teaching opportunity; rather, it’s a time when each individual learns about the other, through a partnership where everyone works toward a better version of themselves.
+Rather than positioning the client as somehow beneath the counselor, motivational interviewing really emphasizes readiness for change, and the steps required to make those changes permanent.

 What can I expect from a motivational interviewing session?

-There are a few things you can expect from motivational interviewing, as a communicative form of treatment.
-Any therapist hosting a motivational interviewing session will first and foremost look to make anyone else involved feel comfortable.
+There are a few things you can expect from a motivational interviewing session.
+Any therapist will first and foremost look to help you involved feel comfortable.
 Clear, honest communication can only take place if the session is hosted in a non-judgmental, supportive environment.

-Here are 3 other pillars of most motivational interviewing sessions:
+Here are three other pillars of most motivational interviewing sessions:

 1. A session defined by empathy

-An empathetic therapist during a motivational interview can make all the difference.
-Empathy – being able to understand what others are feeling – is critical for a successful session, especially early on.
-Therapists will be able to see the world through their clients’ eyes, and to feel what they feel when they describe their experiences, good and bad.
+An empathetic therapist can make all the difference.
+Empathy is critical for a successful session, especially early on.
+Therapists will be able to see the world through their clients’ eyes and to feel what they feel when they describe their experiences, good and bad.
 Clients during a motivational interviewing session need to feel like they are heard and understood, to provide the groundwork for a constructive discussion.

 2. A venue for open discussion

-A successful motivational interviewing session provides a venue for open discussion.
+A successful motivational interviewing session promotes open discussion.
 As a client, you should feel comfortable bringing absolutely everything to the table.
-In addition, therapists are used to dealing with feedback, even with resistance.
-Motivational interviewing allows you the platform to talk freely and openly about your life, without restriction.
+Therapists are used to dealing with feedback, and with resistance.
+Motivational interviewing allows you the space to talk freely and openly about your life, without restriction.

-You can expect that your therapist or counselor, during regular conversation, will suggest best practices, alternative coping mechanisms, and alternative points of view to help you better pursue a healthy, happy life.
+You can expect your therapist to suggest best practices, alternative coping mechanisms and alternative points of view to help you better pursue a healthy, happy life.
 Both ends of the conversation benefit from open discussion, which the motivational interview format always offers.

 3. A conversation with someone who believes in you

-Even if you don’t believe in your own capacity for change, know that you will be conversing with a therapist or a counselor who does.
-In fact, motivational interviewing is built on that premise: that you have the ability to foster and to maintain positive change in your own life.
-Especially if you have difficulty seeing that potential in yourself, your therapist will make a point of highlighting your capacity to positively control your own life.
-Through a conversational format, motivational interviewing helps you overcome self-doubt and reach a place where you can begin to take small, concrete steps toward the life you want to live.
+Even if you don’t believe in your own capacity for change, know that you will be conversing with a counselor who does.
+In fact, motivational interviewing is built on that premise: you have the ability to foster and maintain positive change in your own life.
+Especially if you have difficulty seeing that potential in yourself, your therapist will make a point of highlighting your capacity to positively control your life.
+Ultimately, motivational interviewing helps you overcome self-doubt and reach a place where you can begin to take small, concrete steps toward the life you want to live.

 What is communication like during motivational interviewing?

-Therapists who regularly hold motivational interviewing sessions with clients follow a simple acronym – OARS – when it comes to leading thoughtful, comfortable, productive conversations with clients.
-OARS as an acronym outlines the type of interaction that defines motivational interviewing:
+Therapists who regularly hold motivational interviewing sessions with clients follow a simple acronym—OARS—when it comes to leading thoughtful conversations with clients.
+OARS outlines the steps of motivational interviewing:

-Open-ended questions – Questions with no immediate or factual answer.
-These questions are meant to promote discussion and prompt thought.
-There isn’t often an easy “yes” or “no” answer when it comes to open-ended questions; rather, they’re questions offered by the therapist or counselor that allow the client to dive deeper into their own reasoning or outlook.
+Open-ended questions – Questions with no immediate or factual answer meant to promote discussion and prompt thought.
+There isn’t often an easy “yes” or “no” answer when it comes to open-ended questions; rather, they’re questions offered by the therapist or counselor to allow the client to dive deeper into their own reasoning or perspective.

 Affirmation – A recognition of the positive aspects of a client.
-More than a compliment, an affirmation means taking a moment, as a therapist or a counselor, to recognize a particular strength of a client, or something that the client does well.
+More than a compliment, an affirmation means taking a moment to recognize a particular strength of yours or something you do well.
 As a client, enjoy the moments when you can pause and take affirmations to heart.
-Affirming a client’s strengths helps to provide a balance between polished areas of a client’s life and areas where the therapist finds opportunity for improvement.
-Affirmations also help the client see that opportunities for change aren’t as far off as self-doubt often makes them appear.
+Affirming your strengths helps to provide a balance between polished areas of your life and areas where the therapist finds opportunities for improvement.
+Affirmations also help you see that opportunities for change aren’t as far off as self-doubt often makes them appear.

 Reflection – The moments when a therapist or client takes the time to listen, rather than speak, to absorb the other’s words and thoughts.
-Reflection is what provides balance during the conversation format that motivational interfering follows, especially during those moments when a client is describing specific details of his or her life, or when the therapist in turn outlines positive life practices.
-Reflection doesn’t mean blindly following suggestions; rather, it means taking the time to really register the other’s words, and to put them to use toward the betterment of the conversation itself, and their own life.
+Reflection is what provides balance during the conversation format that motivational interfering follows, especially during those moments when you describe specific details of your life, or when the therapist in turn outlines positive life practices.
+Reflection doesn’t mean blindly following suggestions; rather, it means taking the time to really register the other’s words, and to put them to use toward the betterment of the conversation itself and your own life.

-Summary – A specific type of precise reflection, summary means essentially summarizing the high points of a specific motivational interviewing session.
-Before allowing the conversation to move toward another topic, or to focus on another specific area of interest, your therapist or counselor will often seek to summarize what has taken place in the conversation thus far.
-Whether it’s just a summary of your last few comments, or of their points regarding life improvement, summary allows you to benefit from conversation points without overly dwelling on them.
+Summary – A specific type of precise reflection, summary means essentially revisiting the high points of a specific motivational interviewing session.
+Before allowing the conversation to move toward another topic, or to focus on another specific area of interest, your therapist will often seek to summarize what has taken place in the conversation thus far.
+Whether it’s just a summary of your last few comments, or of their points regarding life improvement, summarizing allows you to benefit from conversation points without over-dwelling on them.

-Achieving positive life change through the motivational interview format
+Achieving positive life change through a motivational interview

 Through it all, the goal is change.
-Positive change comes from within, and when motivated by the right factors, will remain permanent after the change has been installed.
-Whether you’re answering an open-ended question, identifying your goals and aspirations or identifying with your therapist’s suggestions, motivational interviewing helps you take defined steps toward a better version of yourself.
+Positive change comes from within and, when motivated by the right factors, will remain permanent after the change has been installed.
+Whether you’re answering an open-ended question, setting your goals or identifying with your therapist’s suggestions, motivational interviewing helps you take defined steps toward a better version of yourself.